SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 Using a Custom Configuration File
 ~~~~~~~~~~~~~~~~~~

 SQream lets you use your own external custom configuration json files.
-You must place these json files in the path mounted in **Comment: "in" or "during"?** the installation.
+You must place these json files in the path mounted in the installation.
 SQream recommends placing the json file in the Configuration folder.

 The SQream console does not validate the integrity of your external configuration files.